 Projects with Energy-Only Deliverability Status, including Partial Capacity Deliverability Status projects that elected to convert any non-allocated portion of their project to Energy Only, requesting Deliverability must submit to the CAISO a $60,000 study deposit for each Generating Facility seeking TP Deliverability.
 The $60,000 study deposit is due on the same due date of the Seeking TP Deliverability affidavit as established and provided in the annual Market Notice published in accordance with GIDAP BPM Section 6.2.9.1.
 A market notice is provided 30 calendar days in advance of the TP Deliverability Affidavit due date.
 Refer to GIDAP Section 8.9.2 for further details.

+The study deposit will be applied to pay for prudent costs incurred by the CAISO, the Participating TO(s), and/or third parties as applicable, to perform and administer the TP Deliverability studies for the Energy Only Interconnection Customers.
+Any and all costs of the Energy Only TP Deliverability study will be borne by the Energy Only Interconnection Customers seeking a TP Deliverability allocation.
+The CAISO will coordinate the study with the Participating TO(s).
+The Participating TO(s) will invoice the CAISO for any work within seventy-five (75) calendar days of completion of the study, and, within thirty (30) days thereafter, the CAISO will issue an invoice or refund to the Interconnection Customer, as applicable, based upon such submitted Participating TO invoices and the CAISO’s own costs for the study.
+If the actual cost of the study is greater than the deposit provided by the Interconnection Customer, the Interconnection Customer will pay the balance within thirty (30) days of being invoiced.

+Any refunds will be processed in accordance with the CAISO’s established business practice whereby interconnection deposit refunds are processed in batches and payments are disbursed monthly.
+If the Interconnection Customer has not provided the CAISO with the appropriate documents to facilitate a refund or if the Interconnection Customer has any outstanding invoice balance due to the CAISO on another project owned by the same Interconnection Customer, the thirty (30) calendar day period for the refund will be suspended until such issue(s) are cured.

 The affidavit must include the following current information: